This post contains some affiliate links

 Important tip: hold onto their wrist the entire time!
 Even as you’re walking to the sink…I made these with Kindergarten and first grade boys…and we managed not to get paint anywhere but the jars!
 SUCCESS!

 Once their handprint dried, it was time to decorate!
 I let the boys pick a color ribbon they thought their mom would like (I had 5 choices for them), and then we strung a tag onto the ribbon that said “Happy Mothers Day”.
-Last, we added a fake gerber daisy, and we ended up with these adorable vases:
+Last, we added a fake gerber daisy (my favorite picks for afforable artificial flowers are at the end of this post!), and we ended up with these adorable vases:

 Did you get creative with Mothers Day presents this year?